pschaeflein/BlogArticles/SettingUpSSLForTeamsToolkitTabs/article.md

 Here is an alternative approach in which you create your own certificate authority and build certs from that so you can install just one root certificate across all your projects!
 Each teammate can have their own certs, so you can collaborate as much as you wish and nobody has to go installing certs.

-> NOTE: Did you know that the Teams Toolkit uses Create React for tabs?
-Create React is from Facebook, which created React in the first place; it's very popular and well supported!
-Want to add TypeScript?
-Or SSL?
-If you need help, do a web search on "Create React" and you can find a plethora of helpful articles!
+> NOTE: Did you know that the Teams Toolkit uses [Create React App (CRA)](https://reactjs.org/docs/create-a-new-react-app.html) for tabs?
+Create React App is a toolchain from Facebook (who created React in the first place) it's very popular and well supported!
+If you need help, search on "Create React App" and you can find a plethora of helpful articles; [this one](https://dev.to/ganeshagrawal/how-to-setup-https-locally-with-create-react-app-e46) helped me figure this out!

 ## Step 1: Create and trust a certificate authority (CA)

 This step only needs to be done once for as many projects as you wish.
 It assumes you already have Node.js installed, as required by the Teams Toolkit.

-a.
-Create a safe/private folder somewhere and go there in your favorite command-line tool, and run these commands:
+**a.** Create a safe/private folder somewhere and go there in your favorite command-line tool, and run these commands:

 ~~~bash
 npm install -g mkcert